tueimage/essential-skills/python-essentials.md

 will result in the variable `best_country` containing `"The Netherlands"`, and `numbers[3]` will return `4.0`.

-Lists are also *mutable*, which means we can change the contents of an item in the list by index, for example we can change the eighth item in the list to Roman numerals using
+Lists are also *mutable*, which means we can change the contents of an item in the list by index, for example we can change the eighth item in the list to Roman numerals using:

 ```python
 numbers[7] = 'VIII'